 This report contains eight (8) property and inventory audits.
 Our property audits indicated that all eight (8) locations in the report complied with prescribed policies and procedures.

-We wish to express our appreciation to the departments' administration and staff for their cooperation and courtesies extended during our audits.
+We wish to express our appreciation to the administration and staff of the various locations for their cooperation and courtesies extended during our audits.

 Sincerely,

 Joris M. Jabouin, CPA